-Manada and an an an an an and an an an an an an an an and an discuss this further.
-We will provide the resident with the Housing Ombudsman contact details in all complaint correspondence letters.'
 6.6 A complaint response must be provided to the resident when the answer to the complaint is known, not when the outstanding actions required to address the issue are completed.
 Outstanding actions must still be tracked and actioned promptly with appropriate updates provided to the resident.
 Yes We state our approach in section 7 of our complaint policy Following the complaint response, we log any outstanding actions and promises and monitor compliance through our 'promise tracker'.
 Heads of Service have access to this monitoring report.
-Staff responsible for complaint handling receive training to ensure they understand this requirement.
+Staff responsible for complaint handling receive training to ensure discuss this further.
+We will provide the resident with the Housing Ombudsman contact details in all complaint correspondence letters.'
 In section 7 of the complaints policy, it states: 'We respond to a complaint when we know the answer to the complaint, not when we complete the actions required to address the issue.'
 6.7 Landlords must address all points raised in the complaint definition and provide clear reasons for any decisions, referencing the relevant policy, law and good practice where appropriate.
-Yes Section 7 of our complaints policy sets out how we acknowledge and respond to complaints.
+Yes they understand this requirement.
+Section 7 of our complaints policy sets out how we acknowledge and respond to complaints.
 We include all the points to be addressed in our acknowledgement letter.
 Our Customer Services Team complete quality control checks on responses and we discuss the quality of complaint responses with our involved tenants at our Service Improvement Meetings.
 In 24/25 had to temporarily pause the tenant Service Improvement Meetings due to resource transfer into complaint handling.
-Section 7 of our complaints policy states: 'Our acknowledgement letter will contain the following: •The complaint stage. •Our understanding and definition of the complaint. •All aspects of the complaint we will investigate. •Any points we are excluding and the reasons why. •The outcome that the resident has told us that they are seeking. •Any reasonable adjustments we have mutually agreed. •The expected timescale in which we will respond. •How to contact the Housing Ombudsman if we are aiming to respond after 10 working days. •How we will keep the resident informed if we find that we are unlikely to respond in time. •How to contact the investigating officer. •The link to the complaints policy.
+Section 7 of our complaints policy states: 'Our acknowledgement letter will contain the following: The complaint stage.
+Our understanding and definition of the complaint.
+All aspects of the complaint we will investigate.
+Any points we are excluding and the reasons why.
+The outcome that the resident has told us that they are seeking.
+Any reasonable adjustments we have mutually agreed.
+The expected timescale in which we will respond.
+How to contact the Housing Ombudsman if we are aiming to respond after 10 working days.
+How we will keep the resident informed if we find that we are unlikely to respond in time.
+How to contact the investigating officer.
+The link to the complaints policy.
 The stage 1 response will contain: